-- As above with the following extra requirements listed below - For External Students: requirements are 6 grade 9 5 with grades 7 or above in the subjects they want to study at AS or A Level. - CBSE or students coming from US/Arabic curriculum are not accepted on the GCE Courses. - Students intending to join us in Grade 13 should have completed Grade 12 with minimum B grade, and we only accepts students from Edexcel or JCQ approved exam boards. - GCSE students are required to undergo interview and possible entrance exams.
+- As above with the following extra requirements listed below - For External Students: requirements are 6 grade 9 5 with grades 7 or above in the subjects they want to study at AS or A Level. - Students intending to join us in Year 13 should have completed Year 12 with minimum C grade, and we only accept students from Edexcel or JCQ approved exam boards. - > GCSE students are required to undergo interview and possible entrance exams. - CBSE or students coming from US/Arabic curriculum are generally not accepted on the GCE Courses.
+However, Students could be accepted via an entrance exam and interview.

-Whilst on the course

-The school has the right to sanction anyone not complying with school procedures.
+Whilst on the course the school has the right to sanction anyone not complying with school procedures.
 In very exceptional cases, the school can also decide to remove someone off a course if they are not performing as they should or causing hindrance to the learning of others as well as their own learning.
 Sixth formers have the responsibility to behave like growing adults and should always be a role model for the younger students.